Flange Size Calculator

 Breast pump flange purpose

-While the average flange is between 24 and 27 millimeters (0.95 - 1.06 in) wide, nipple size can vary significantly.
+While the average flange is between 24 and 27 millimeters (0.95-1.06 in) wide, nipple size can vary significantly.
 The correct flange size prevents nipple damage and allows the pump to extract the milk efficiently.
-Nipple damage may lead to painful duct blockage, which is especially common in women just after baby due date.
+Nipple damage may lead to painful duct blockage, which is especially common in women just after a baby's due date.

 With this flange size calculator, you can prevent these unwanted situations from happening.